arrow_back

 Day 9

-Leave Ireland’s wild Atlantic behind as you head back toward Dublin.
-On the way, visit Cork and its famous English Market, celebrated for gourmet Irish foods and bustling stalls.
-Arrive in Dublin by late afternoon, where you may toast your journey with a final pint in a local pub or take a trip to Howth, a seaside village renowned for its seafood and waterfront walks.
-Overnight in County Dublin.
+Depart the Atlantic coast and begin your journey back toward Dublin.
+On the way, stop in Cork to explore the English Market, renowned for its gourmet Irish foods and bustling vendor stalls.
+Arrive in Dublin by late afternoon, where you may choose to celebrate your trip with a final pint in a local pub or take an excursion to Howth, a seaside village known for its seafood and waterfront walks.
+Spend the night in County Dublin.

-Cork’s English Market has been an Irish culinary treasure since the 18th century.
+Cork’s English Market has served as a cornerstone of Irish culinary culture since the 18th century.

 Meals: Breakfast